 - In the Input panel, specify the desired kinematics as the output from RRA (e.g., leg6dof9musc_Kinematics_q.sto).

-- Note that no filtering is required: the kinematics are smooth since they resulted from a simulation.
+- Note that no filtering is required: the kinematics are smooth because they resulted from a simulation.

 - Ensure you are using the adjusted RRA model and the corresponding kinematics.